The Golden Age (comics): Continuity

-The Golden Age takes place outside normal DC Universe continuity and is labeled as an "Elseworlds".
-Despite this, writer James Robinson incorporated elements of the series into his Starman series.
+The Golden Age takes place outside normal DC Universe continuity and is labeled as an "Elseworlds", but writer James Robinson later incorporated elements of the series into his Starman series.
 Additionally, some elements of the miniseries were used by writer Geoff Johns in a JSA story arc, bringing some elements of this story into continuity (including Starman helping to develop the atom bomb, the McCarthy hearings blacklisting the JSA — though a variation of this previously appeared in the final issue of the Justice Society's run in Adventure Comics in 1979).
-The most notable elements that are out of continuity are the fates of Dan the Dyna-Mite (who in DC continuity became a member of "Old Justice", a team that fought Young Justice), Tarantula (who has appeared in the pages of Nightwing), Robotman, who was not destroyed in the 1950s but spent two decades in suspended animation before having his human brain transplanted into the preserved body of his former assistant Chuck Grayson, and Miss America (who appears in Freedom Fighters series).
+The most notable elements that are out of continuity are the fates of Dan the Dyna-Mite (who in DC continuity became a member of "Old Justice", a team that fought Young Justice), Tarantula (who has appeared in the pages of Nightwing), Robotman, who was not destroyed in the 1950s but spent two decades in suspended animation before having his human brain transplanted into the preserved body of his former assistant Chuck Grayson, and Miss America (who appears in the series Freedom Fighters).

 Collected editions

 The series was collected as a trade paperback (ISBN 1-56389-203-0) in 1995.
-A new printing of this trade paperback was published in 2005, with the book retitled as JSA: The Golden Age (ISBN 1-4012-0711-1).
+A new printing of the trade paperback was published in 2005, with the book retitled as JSA: The Golden Age (ISBN 1-4012-0711-1).